-Six hundred and forty three riparian reaches were identified in the San Jacinto watershed.
-The length of mainstem channel in these reaches ranged from 310 meters to 45368 meters, and the size of the local drainages of these riparian reaches ranged from 40 to 79,845 hectares.
-The wide range in these two characteristics reflects the extreme differences between urban areas and more natural landscapes in terms of the longitudinal homogeneity of vegetation cover, engineering, and other types of disturbance that occur along stream channels and their associated riparian ecosystems.
+Two hundred and twelve riparian reaches were identified in the Otay River watershed.
+The length of main stem channel in these reaches ranged from 320 to 32,400 feet, and the size of the local drainages of these riparian reaches ranged from 4 to 3,319 acres.
+The wide range in these two characteristics reflects the significant differences between urban areas and more natural landscapes in terms of the longitudinal homogeneity of vegetation cover, engineering, and other types of disturbance that occur along stream channels and their associated riparian ecosystems.

-The minimum, maximum, and mean of indicator values, and the frequency of indicator scores for all riparian reaches are summarized in Table 16.
-The range of values for the index of hydrologic integrity was 7 to 30, out of a possible 30, with a mean of 27.
-The range of values for the index of water quality integrity was 13 to 42 (45 possible) with a mean of 36.
-The range of values for the habitat integrity index was 8 to 35 (40 possible) with a mean of 25.
-Figures 6, 7, and 8 show the distribution of integrity indices for all riparian reaches in terms of hydrologic, water quality, and habitat integrity respectively.
+The minimum, maximum, and mean of indicator values, and the frequency of indicator scores for all riparian reaches are summarized in Table 17.
+The range of values for the index of hydrologic integrity was 14 to 35 (35 possible) with a mean of 30.
+The range of values for the index of water quality integrity was 21 to 55 (55 possible) with a mean of 40.
+The range of values for the habitat integrity index was 7 to 35 (35 possible) with a mean of 21.
+Figures 7, 8, and 9 show the distribution of integrity indices for all riparian reaches in terms of hydrologic, water quality, and habitat integrity respectively.
 In general, the index values exhibited a relatively wide and even spread across the possible range of index values.
-These results can be interpreted as evidence that the indicators were scaled appropriately, and sensitive enough to distinguish varying degrees of hydrologic, water quality, and habitat integrity.
-The results are consistent with the perception of riparian ecosystem integrity in the watershed based on extensive field-work and observations.
-Ultimately, however, the only way to increase confidence in the integrity indices is through testing and verification with more quantitative models of hydrologic, water quality, and habitat integrity.
+These results can be interpreted as evidence that the indicators were scaled appropriately, and sensitive enough to distinguish varying degrees of hydrologic, water quality, and habitat integrity index water quality, and habitat integrity indices is through testing and verification with more quantitative models of hydrologic, water quality, and habitat integrity indices is through testing and verification with more quantitative

-Because of the extensive amount of data collected for each riparian reach and the inherently spatial nature of the data, the Excel spreadsheet and ArcView project file are much better formats for reviewing the results in terms of the three tasks required to meet the project objective (see Section 2.0).
-Consequently, the objective here will be to provide examples and illustrations to acquaint readers with the way in which results can be presented and summarized in the database, spreadsheet, and ArcView formats.
+Because of the extensive amount of data collected for each riparian reach and the inherently spatial nature of the data, the Excel spreadsheet and ArcView software are much better formats for reviewing results of the baseline assessment.
+Consequently, the objective here will be to provide examples and illustrations to acquaint readers with the way in which results can be presented and summarized in Excel and ArcView.